 This course helps bridge the gap between healthcare providers and underserved populations in need of care.
-They are a trusted member This course offers additional experience in solar or wind technology design and application.
-The course will be tailored toward a student's of and/or have a close understanding of the community served.
-A CHW serves as a link between the patient and health or social focus/need.
-This course may be offered in conjunction with a solar or service agencies to improve access to services, quality of care, and wind project and/or internship.
-A course fee will apply.
-(Course strive to improve health outcomes.
-Throughout this course, students content varies by semester.) will participate in discussions, collaborative projects, and an on-site clinical shadowing experience as they learn how to provide quality ENER 265 public service, how to navigate local community resources, as well as develop a deeper understanding of specific community-based cultural
+They are a trusted member of and/or have a close understanding of the community served.
+A CHW serves as a link between the patient and health or social service agencies to improve access to services, quality of care, and strive to improve health outcomes.
+Throughout this course, students will participate in discussions, collaborative projects, and an on-site clinical shadowing experience as they learn how to provide quality public service, how to navigate local community resources, as well as develop a deeper understanding of specific community-based cultural beliefs.